-The pre-emptive right gives the city the priority to purchase certain buildings in order to build parks, schools or libraries.
-If you are the owner of a building affected by this measure, you can find out everything you need to know about the pre-emptive right.
+The pre-emptive right gives the city the priority to purchase certain buildings or lots in order to create community projects.
+Are you the owner of a building affected by this measure?
+Find out everything you need to know about the pre-emptive right.

 If you decide to sell your building in the years to come, the city will have priority over other buyers in choosing to purchase it.

 You are under no obligation to sell your building to anyone.
-You maintain all your ownership rights and continue to fulfil your obligations as an owner.
+You maintain all your ownership rights and must continue to fulfill your obligations as an owner.

-If you decide to sell your building over the next 10 years, the city has the right to purchase it with priority over any other buyer.
+The city has the right to purchase your building over any other buyer.
+If you decide to sell your building over the next 10 years, the city has the right to purchase it over any other buyer.

 Any potential buyer can find out if the city has a pre-emptive right over his or her building by viewing the land register.

-- If the city decides to purchase the building, it provides compensation to the owner for reasonable fees incurred in connection with his or her promise of purchase, including inspection fees.
+- The city decides to purchase the building: It provides compensation to the owner for reasonable fees incurred in connection with his or her promise of purchase, such as inspection fees, and acquires the building.

-- If the city decides not to purchase the building and the sale takes place with the buyer, the city loses its pre-emptive right over the building.
+- The city decides not to purchase the building and the sale takes place with the buyer: The city then loses its pre-emptive right over the building.

-- Records your building in the land register.
+The city records a Notice of Pre-Emptive Right on your building’s record in the land register.
 A pre-emptive right remains valid for 10 years.

 You are served with a notice that your building is subject to the pre-emptive right.
 You have no action to take as long as you have not accepted an offer to purchase your building.